mrmachine/dotfiles/README.md

   `syntax-highlighting`, and `history-substring-search`.
 * Enable optional Prezto configuration: `dot-expansion` (editor), `highlighters` (syntax-highlighting), and `auto-title` (terminal).
-* Source Zsh rc scripts from `~/.zsh/rc.d` and combine SSH config files from `~/.ssh/config.d`, making it easy to mixin partial dotfiles from collaborative castles.
+* Source Zprezto and Zsh scripts and combine SSH config files from `~/.zsh/zprezto.d`, `~/.zsh/zshrc.d`, `~/.ssh/config.d`, etc., making it easy to mixin partial dotfiles from collaborative castles.
 * Aliases: `ls`, `ps`, `st` ([SourceTree][3]), `sup` and `supctl` ([Supervisor][4]), and `sub` ([Sublime Text][5]).
 * Use Sublime Text as the default editor.